NyxIsBad/TourniRC/README.md

 # TourniRC

 TourniRC is an indev iRC client aiming to be a tournament client for osu built on python and flask.
 As a consequence of commonplace sheet practice, some commands & features that I would honestly like to have for the sake of completeness weren't added because it would make them redundant.
-It will ims to do what BrigittaBlazor and c4o haven't done by providing (most of which are still unimplemented):
+It will aim to do what BrigittaBlazor and c4o haven't done by providing (most of which are still unimplemented):

 ## Features you're familiar with from Brigitta / c4o:
 - Buttons to send ref commands (timers, aborts, starts, setting, clearhost)